UniverseDevel/ULO-Controller/HELP_SHELL.md

   -q - Quiet mode, suppress most of the outputs

 Actions:
+  isrunning - Check if other instance of skript is running
+      Arguments:
+          None

   checkulo - Check if ULO has any of known problems
       Arguments:
           1. video destination path - path to downloaded videos